Adapted Programs

-Helping you or your child participate in the programs of your choice
+Helping you or your child participate in the activity of your choice

-We want to be the city that’s known for creating accessible and inclusive programs that welcome everyone–and for having supports in place to ensure all participants experience the power of play, recreation, arts and sport–in a safe, respectful environment.
-They're important components of our City commitment to access and inclusion for all.
+We want to be the city that’s known for creating accessible and inclusive activities that welcome everyone–and for having supports in place to ensure all participants experience the power of play, recreation, arts and sport–in a safe, respectful environment.
+They're important components of our City's commitment to access and inclusion for all.

 Our commitment to you